How Much Does It Cost to Get Out of a Timeshare?

 A lower fee may still be risky if the approach does not fit your ownership.
 A higher fee may be unnecessary if a simpler surrender, resale, or transfer path exists.

-The safest next step is to understand which exit paths are realistic before deciding what, if anything, is worth paying for.
+The safest next step is not simply finding the cheapest option.
+It is understanding which exit paths are realistic before deciding what, if anything, is worth paying for.

 Where to Compare Broader Exit Options